akash-network/docs/akashian/centauri-2.md

 $ sudo service akashd start
 ```

+*Wait for the node to catch up with the Network's block height before attempting to use it for transactions.* View the current block hight via a network [explorer](https://akash.aneka.io/).

 5. Create validator

-Once the node has started, you should be able to use the same key from `centauri` to create a validator:
+If part of the first testnet, you should be able to use the same key from `centauri`.
+However if you're new to the network, you need to create a key to associate with the validator.
+See [account key creation](guides/create-keys.md) documentation to generate one and get initialized on the Network.

+Once the `akashd` node has started, create the validator:

 ```bash
 $ akashctl tx staking create-validator \